 If you’re new to renting and driving an RV, it’s easier to drive than you think.
 All passengers will need to be in seatbelts while driving.

 If you watch our video tour, you can see that some of your passengers will need to be seated in the main dining area as well as the captain seats.
 My son was able to play cards at the table with a seat belt on.

-For your stops, considering stopping at Bucees and gas stations and remember you can’t do drive-thrus!
+For your stops, consider stopping at Bucees and gas stations, and remember you can’t do drive-thrus!